Leadership Elections FAQs

 Why should I vote?

-Voting in the Leadership Elections ensures that your voice is heard!
+Voting in the Leadership Election ensures that your voice is heard!
 By casting your vote for your favourite candidates, you’re helping make sure that Leeds Beckett Students’ Union is led by the strongest team possible and by a team that reflects your priorities.

 By voting for the candidate whose policies you support the most, you can also help to ensure that your student representatives reflect the diversity of the student body.

-The Leadership Elections at LBSU are also one of the smaller elections you will have the opportunity to vote in and that means your vote could be the difference between a candidate winning or losing!
+The Leadership Election at LBSU are also one of the smaller elections you will have the opportunity to vote in and that means your vote could be the difference between a candidate winning or losing!

 When are the results announced?